rileyhuo/syntax_view/README.md

-Please navigate to [sample_notebook.ipynb](sample_notebook.ipynb) to see the demonstration of my syntactic profiling experiments.

-All rights reserved.
+This repository contains my Fall 2023 experiment: what kind of meaning could be extracted from literature by computers in a purely syntactical reading?
+Please navigate to [sample_notebook.ipynb](sample_notebook.ipynb) for notebook-level demonstration.